 Self-care at Home

-Do not place rings on your fingers or toes until your provider tells you it is safe to do so.
+DO NOT place rings on your fingers or toes until your health care provider tells you it is OK.

-You will likely have some pain the first few days after getting a cast.
+You may have some pain the first few days after getting a cast.
 Using an ice pack can help.

-- If you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or bleeding, talk with your health care provider.
+- Talk with your provider if you have heart disease, high blood pressure, liver disease, kidney disease, or have had stomach ulcers or bleeding.

-Until your health care provider tells you it is okay:
+Until your provider tells you it is OK DO NOT:

-- Do not play sports, work out at thegym, or do other exercises that could injure your limb.
+- Do exercises that could injure your limb

 - Keep your cast dry.